Maple Leafs vs Panthers Odds, Spread, and Total

 Maple Leafs vs Panthers Betting Trends

-- The total has gone OVER in four of Toronto's last five games.
+- The total has gone OVER in five of Toronto's last six games.

-- Toronto is 5-1 SU in its last six games on the road.
+- Toronto is 3-7 SU in its last 10 games against Florida.

-- The total has gone OVER in five of Florida's last five games.
+- The total has gone OVER in seven of Florida's last eight games.

-- The total has gone UNDER in 12 of Florida's last 17 games against Toronto.
+- The total has gone OVER in four of Florida's last five games against Toronto.

 Maple Leafs vs Panthers Injury Reports